IT Systems Analyst III (1.0 FTE, Days)

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

-Collaborates with Account Analysts in order to identify and assess organizational strategies such as work flow and systems/applications to meet clients’ operational needs.
+Collaborate with Account Analysts in order to identify and assess organizational strategies such as work flow and systems/applications to meet clients’ operational needs.

-Provides input in the development of the IT Department’s policies and procedures and recommends to management suggestions for improvement.
+Assists in the development of the IT Department’s policies and procedures and recommends to management suggestions for improvement.